 The “sustainable tourism” offer

-The OMTCM is committed to promoting all responsible and sustainable tourism offers for both the leisure and business markets.
+The OTCM is committed to promoting all responsible and sustainable tourism offers for both the leisure and business markets.